-As a kindergarten teacher, I believe strongly in the power of hands-on learning, and I can think of no better way of making this happen than through word work or math stations.
-But setting up stations so that they are independent and successful can be a daunting task.
-So I thought I’d take you through my process of how I do it each month, starting with the most important . . .
-Steps for Setting Up Successful Math Stations.
-I’ve written about math stations before, but there’s so much to consider before your first student even arrives.
-I believe that by following me through the year as I start, tear down, change over, adjust and differentiate stations each month, you’ll really see the power of this amazing classroom resource.
-So let’s start at the beginning.
+As a kindergarten teacher, I strongly believe in the effectiveness of hands-on learning, particularly through word work or math stations.
+However, setting up stations that are independent and successful can seem overwhelming.
+That’s why I want to share my six steps to setting up successful math stations each month.
+By following me throughout the year as I start, tear down, change over, adjust, and differentiate the stations each month, you’ll witness the incredible power of this classroom resource.
+Let’s begin at the beginning!

 1. HAVE A PLAN